An increasing problem in the modern age.

 Plainly put women don’t suffer from an ‘anti-androgen drug deficiency’ – but they do commonly experience nutritional deficiency or hormonal-metabolic-autoimmune disturbance – and this should be investigated as a first response.

-By following the work of leading medical researchers – whose support and encouragement I’m privileged to receive – I earlier put forward a theory that some pattern hair loss issues in women are due to cascading hormonal-metabolic disturbance – caused by a complex interaction of many factors – resulting in elevated Testosterone levels which the body utilises in its attempt to maintain homeostasis.
+By following the work of leading medical researchers – whose support and encouragement I’m grateful to receive – I earlier put forward a theory that most pattern hair loss issues in women are due to cascading hormonal-metabolic disturbance – caused by a complex interaction of many factors – resulting in elevated Testosterone levels which the body utilises in its attempt to maintain homeostasis.

 My ‘acquired’ pattern hair loss premise was borne out in patient’s pathology results and subsequent (mostly always successful) treatment.